-Shoot Slate: is a push button that causes the camera to expose a certain number of frames when it is pushed.
+The Roll a Slate button causes the camera to expose a certain number of frames when it is pushed.
 It will only work when the camera is engaged and is set up to record.
 For more information see the sections on Running a Move and Camera Axis Setup.

-Turnover: This is a push button that sets the camera rolling at the current move speed.
+The Turnover or Roll Camera button sets the camera rolling at the current move speed.
 It can be used to shoot a hold of an inexact length or it can be used to shoot a slate (a slate is a board on which is written the take number).
 When pressed a second time, the camera will stop.
 If you are at "Ready to Shoot" and you press this button, then the camera will start rolling; if while the camera is rolling, the "Shoot" key is pressed, then the move will start in sync with the already running camera.
 At the end of such a move, the camera will continue running until it is stopped unless there is a post hold set, then the camera will stop after that number of frames.
 A running camera may also be stopped with the mouse stop button.

-Take: The Take button will cause the camera to expose one frame at the current camera speed.
+El: Clicking the Take button will cause the camera to expose one frame at the current camera speed.
 If you are at a speed higher than a single frame speed, then the necessary ramp frames will also be exposed.
 This button does not work when you are in a run state such as "Ready to Goto" or "Ready to Shoot".